Mibrahim9400/multinational-retail-data-centralisation485/README.md

 #### DataConnector Class
-A 'DatabaseConnector' class was created to establish connections, reads, creates, lists and upload the data into a local PostgreSQL database.
+A `DatabaseConnector` class was created to establish connections, reads, creates, lists and upload the data into a local PostgreSQL database.
 ```
 from sqlalchemy import create_engine, inspect
 import yaml